 Once the complaint is transmitted to the court and served on the at-fault party, your personal injury lawsuit has begun.
 Each step of the discovery process will happen according to legal deadlines set by the court.

-After your complaint is filed, the first thing that happens is that the defendant has the right to respond to your complaint.
-This is what is known as their answer.
+After your complaint is filed, the first thing that happens is that the defendant has the right to respond to your complaint in a written answer.
 In this document, the defendant will respond one-by-one to all the facts that you allege.
-More often than not, they are telling the court that they either deny your facts or cannot admit to them.

-Once the complaint and answer is filed, the defendant will usually file a motion to dismiss the case.
-The defendant will almost always try to convince the court that your case does not have any merit or that you have not followed one of the rules of the court.
+Once the complaint and answer are filed, the defendant will usually file a motion to dismiss the case.
+The defendant will almost always try to convince the court that your case does not have any merit or that you have not followed one of the court's rules.

-They will try to use any one of a number of arguments to persuade the court to throw out your case.
-The good news for you as a plaintiff is that courts usually want the case to go further and will most often not grant the motion to dismiss the case.
+They will try to use any one of several arguments to persuade the court to throw out your case.
+However, the good news for you as a plaintiff is that courts usually want the case to go further and will most often not grant the motion to dismiss the case.

-Discovery would begin with requests for information and documents.
+Discovery likely begins with requests for information and documents.
 These are called interrogatories and requests for documents.
-For example, you have the ability to ask certain factual questions.
+For example, you can ask factual questions.
 You can also submit tailored document requests for things such as records and emails.

-So long as you are requesting relevant documents that do not fall under a number of exceptions, the other party has to produce them.
+So long as you are requesting relevant documents that do not fall under several exceptions, the other party has to produce them.
 Usually, both parties to a case will end up in front of the judge many times during discovery because it is not a smooth process where both parties see things the same way.

-As a plaintiff to the case, you may find yourself being deposed too.
-Chances are that you will be asked questions in a deposition.
-This can be a very grueling exercise, since depositions can last up to seven hours.
+As a plaintiff in the case, you may find yourself being deposed too.
+The chances are that you will be asked questions in a deposition.
+Deposing witnesses can be a very grueling exercise since depositions can last up to seven hours.

 Motions for Summary Judgment

-After discovery, both sides may try to submit additional motions to the court seeking to avoid a full court hearing.
+After discovery, both sides will likely submit additional motions to the court to avoid a court hearing.
 These are called motions for summary judgment.

-Here, you are trying to take facts that you learned in discovery and use them to persuade the judge that the law allows you relief based on facts that are undisputed.
-You can anticipate that the defendant will try to do the same exact thing.
+At this stage, you are trying to examine facts learned in discovery and use the information to persuade the judge that the law allows you relief based on undisputed facts.
+You can anticipate that the defendant will try to use the same strategy.

-In the meantime, you are in settlement negotiations for the case with the defendant at multiple points during the process.
-While every description of the litigation process heavily details the trial, chances are that your case will not get to that point.
+In the meantime, you will participate in settlement negotiations for the case with the defendant at multiple points during the process.
+Thus, while the litigation process will allow you to present evidence and all the details at trial, the chances are that your case will never reach the end of the trial process.

 The Personal Injury Trial

-If you cannot reach a settlement agreement, the court will set a date for the hearing.
+Sometimes, both sides cannot reach a settlement agreement to resolve a personal injury claim.
+When this occurs, the court will set a date for the hearing.
 The case will begin with jury selection before each party gives opening statements.